-Through the CV19 pandemic, active travel has for many people become an essential travel option.
 Cycling and walking have always been a great way to travel for those able to do so, offering many personal benefits, such as improved health and cost savings.
-Active travel also offers significant benefit to the environment and local community, helping to take cars off the road, reducing pollution and reducing congestion.
+Active travel also offers significant benefits to the environment and local community, helping to take cars off the road, reducing pollution and reducing congestion.

 Walking and Running